 Acmella oleracea in skincare

-Acmella oleracea (paracress, toothache plant, jambu) contains spilanthol — a topical compound with mild muscle-relaxing action used as a 'natural Botox' alternative.
-The science.
+Acmella oleracea (paracress, toothache plant, jambu) contains spilanthol and is often marketed as a ‘natural Botox’ ingredient.
+What the research says.

-Acmella oleracea — known variously as paracress, toothache plant, electric daisy, or jambu — is a flowering plant native to Brazil with traditional medicinal use across South America and Africa.
-The plant's active compound, spilanthol, is an unusual molecule that produces a tingling, slightly numbing sensation on direct skin contact and, more relevantly to skincare, has documented mild muscle-relaxing effects on the small facial muscles that contribute to dynamic wrinkles.
+Acmella oleracea — known variously as paracress, toothache plant, electric daisy, or jambu — is a flowering plant native to Brazil with traditional use across South America and Africa.
+The plant's active compound, spilanthol, is an unusual molecule that produces a tingling, slightly numbing sensation on direct skin contact and, more relevantly to skincare, has been studied for activity at the nerve- and muscle-signaling pathways of the small facial muscles associated with dynamic wrinkles.

 This is the "natural Botox" angle that has driven Acmella oleracea's adoption in premium anti-aging skincare since the early 2010s.
-The effect is real but much milder than actual Botox injections — useful for prevention and mild fine line reduction, not for dramatic wrinkle elimination.
-WhollyKaw's Eye Centella Cream includes acmella for this combination of mild dynamic-wrinkle support and the immediate skin-firming sensation.
+Research into spilanthol is what draws the comparison, but the described activity is mild relative to injectable options, and any relationship between the ingredient chemistry and fine lines is a subject of ongoing research — not a promised outcome.
+WhollyKaw's Eye Centella Cream includes acmella for the studied chemistry of spilanthol and its immediate skin-firming, tingling sensation.

 What acmella oleracea is